Core Concepts

 Periodic Cleanup

-For long-running services, schedule periodic cleanup:
+For long-running services, enable automatic periodic cleanup via configuration:

 Graceful Shutdown